 And if you like quirky museums, then it’s Mattress Factory, Randyland, and Andy Warhol Museum – all on the North Shore.
 The CSC and Children’s Museum are at least 2-3 hours of touring time each.
 As for the last three, if you hustle, you can see them in an hour or two each.

 If you want to see Oakland, head to Carnegie Museum of Art, Carnegie Museum of Natural History, and/or Phipps Conservatory.
 The area is highly walkable, so if you have time before dinner, visit the Cathedral of Learning (literally across the street from the museums) and check out its Nationality Rooms.
-If you’re in town during the winter holidays, it’s especially nice to visit then.
+If you’re in Pittsburgh during Christmas and winter holidays, it’s especially nice to visit then.

 Dining: It’s here where you’ll have the most flexibility, especially for dining options.
 The hot restaurants right now are Meat + Potatoes, Butcher and the Rye, and Sienna Mercado.
 M+P is not reservations required, but they are super popular so try to make one.

-As for Sienna, it’s three floors of different meal offerings.
+As for Sienna Mercado, it’s three floors of different meal offerings.
 My fave is definitely the first floor with its creative meatball dishes.
 And, if you love whiskey and rye, you’ll definitely dig Butcher.

 But, if you want more of a quick-but-delicious bite to eat, give täkō in the Cultural District a go.
 It melds So-Cal meets Steel City in its flavorful, Mexican-inspired dishes.
 Another fun option, if visiting during warmer weather, is Food Truck Park in Millvale.
 It’s a rotating food truck daily offering with beer, cider, and wine.
 Enough said.